 Bankruptcy laws are designed to help people that are overwhelmed with debt and unable to pay off creditors.
 The ultimate goal is to provide the debtor with a fresh start.
+There are different bankruptcy laws.
+The lawyers for chapter 7 bankruptcy help in availing temporary stay to avoid repossession of properties, whereas chapter 13 avoids debt.
 Many debts are dischargeable, but what happens when the creditor in question is the IRS?

-Essentially, a chapter 7 bankruptcy petition provides for a full discharge of allowable debts while a chapter 13 establishes a repayment plan.
+Essentially, a chapter 7 bankruptcy petition and a process to file for bankruptcy in PA provides for a full discharge of allowable debts while a chapter 13 establishes a repayment plan.
 Under a Chapter 7 petition for relief, income taxes may be discharged.
 In order to apply, all the following criteria must be satisfied:

 - The debtor filed a legitimate tax return two years prior to filing for bankruptcy